Strix007/wsl/README.md

 Xmonad-ctl is required for clickable icons with polybar and exit to login manager with rofi-powermenu.
 Make sure to use `-dynamic` flag when compiling `.xmonad/xmonadctl.hs`

 ### Emacs

-#### Chemacs2
-Emacs is setup with [chemacs2](https://github.com/plexus/chemacs2) to load multiple configs together without much hassle.
-If you don’t want this behavior, rename the `.emacs.default` to `.emacs.d` and delete `.emacs-profiles.el`.
-If you do want this behavior, just clone [chemacs2](https://github.com/plexus/chemacs2) as `.emacs.d` and add any extra configurations to `.emacs-profiles.el`.

-**Note:** `.emacs-profiles.el` already has a few more configs setup, all you need to do is install their respective files to their expected directories.

 #### LSP
 Make sure to install the language-servers in you need on your system.